The Potential Role of a Hydrogen Network in Europe: Regional imbalance of supply and demand is reinforced by transmission

 \section{Regional imbalance of supply and demand is reinforced by transmission}

 {\nameref{sec:imbalance}}

-\cref{fig:io} shows the net energy surpluses and deficits of each region alongside so-called Lorenz curves that depict regional inequities between supply and demand for each carrier and how they vary among the four network expansion scenarios.

-In line with previously shown capacity expansion plans, energy surplus is found largely in the wind-rich coastal and solar-rich Southern regions that supply the inland regions of Europe, which have high demands but less attractive renewable potentials.
-The net energy surplus of individual regions amounts to up to 200 TWh.
+In line with previously shown capacity expansion plans, energy surplus is found largely in the windy coastal and sunny Southern regions that supply the inland regions of Europe, which have high demands but less attractive renewable potentials (\cref{fig:io}).
+The net energy surplus of individual regions amounts to up to 260~TWh.
 Examples are Danish offshore wind power exports and large wind-based production sites for synthetic fuels in Ireland.
-For Ireland, this surplus is roughly three times as high as its final energy demand, resulting in the situation that three quarters of its energy production is exported.
-Net deficits of single regions have similarly high values, close to 200 TWh.
-Examples are, in particular, the metropolitan areas around London and Paris, as well as the industrial cluster between Rotterdam and the Ruhr valley.
+For Denmark, this surplus is more than twice as high as its final energy demand, resulting in the situation that three quarters of Denmark's energy production is exported.
+Net deficits of single regions can have similarly high values, close to 200~TWh.
+Examples are, in particular, the industrial cluster between Rotterdam and the Ruhr valley as well as other European metropolises.

 Energy transport infrastructure fuels the uneven regional distribution of supply relative to demand.
-This is illustrated by the Lorenz curves presented in \cref{fig:io} for different energy carriers and network expansion scenarios.
+This is illustrated by the Lorenz curves in \cref{fig:io} for different energy carriers.
 The Lorenz curves plot the carrier's cumulative share of supply versus the cumulative share of demand, sorted by the ratio of supply and demand in ascending order.
 If the annual sums of supply and demand are equal in each region, the Lorenz curve resides on the identity line.
-However, the more unequal the regional supply is relative to demand, the further the curve dents into the bottom right corner of the graph.
+However, the more unequal the regional supply is relative to demand, the further the curves dent into the graph's bottom right corner.
+For the least-cost scenario, \cref{fig:io:w-el-w-h2} highlights that supply and demand of hydrogen is slightly more regionally imbalanced than electricity.
+Reduced power grid expansion causes more evenly distributed electricity supply (\cref{fig:io:wo-el-w-h2,fig:io:wo-el-wo-h2}), and when hydrogen transport is restricted (\cref{fig:io:w-el-wo-h2,fig:io:wo-el-wo-h2}), the production of liquid hydrocarbons is increased in regions with attractive renewable potentials because they can be transported at low cost.